 Where social media fails to accurately represent the physical community because it’s become what many are calling an echo chamber, it no longer facilitates community.

-Where a large portion of people fail to be heard because they don’t have the means to compete; or are too scared to speak and make a contribution, social media fails to facilitate community.
-Social media, instead, becomes toxic to it.
+Where ever a large portion of people fail to be heard because they don’t have the means to compete, social media negates community.

-To illustrate this, two weeks ago I made the decision to remove myself from an ongoing conversation.
+To illustrate this, some time ago I made the decision to remove myself from an ongoing conversation.
 It had become clear to me that my contributions were no longer all that welcome.

 Before doing so, I placed this decision before God and prayerfully took the time to consider the right response.

-I wanted to make certain that my internal receptors were not just blinking because of something that “triggered” me or because I found disagreement or offense with the politics being exchanged.
+I wanted to make certain that my internal receptors were not just blinking because of something that “triggered” me, or because I found disagreement or offense with the content.

 Our interaction was sporadic, but consistent enough to build rapport.
-When we did engage in conversation, it was mutually beneficial and my well-educated interlocutor reciprocated with respect.
+When we did engage in conversation, it was mutually beneficial and my well-educated interlocutors reciprocated the respect they were shown.

-However, over the past few months this seemed to change.
-It was easy enough to see that my contribution was no longer all that welcome, even if it did bring balance to the conversation.
+After some months had past the tone seemed to change.
+It was easy enough to see that my contribution – “presence” – was no longer all that welcome.

-My own posts and comments appeared to become something of an irritation.
-While not openly hostile, each exchange had deteriorated.
-I was starting to get the impression that my position on some issues embarrassed my friend in front of his intended audience.
+As a result, my posts appeared to become something of an irritation.
+The exchange had deteriorated.
+The message communicated to me was that my position on some issues embarrassed my “friends” in front of their intended audience.

 So, I chose to graciously remove myself from the conversation.
-A few weeks later I received a message asking me why I had “unfriended” him on Facebook.
+A few weeks later I received a message asking me why I had “unfriended” them on Facebook.

-Opening up the opportunity for my “friend” to correct me, I took a humble approach and apologised if I had misinterpreted the tone of our exchanges.
-Instead, his response confirmed that my chosen course of action was the right one.
+Opening up the opportunity for my “friend” to correct me, I apologised if I’d misinterpreted the tone of our exchanges.
+Their response confirmed that my chosen course of action was the right one.

-He largely ignored what I’d written, then proceeded to try to get to me to confirm that my decision was as an attack on his politics.
-All based on the assumption that I’d “unfriended” him because he was not ‘’conservative’’ enough.
+What I’d written was ignored.
+They proceeded to try to get to me to confirm that my decision was as an attack on their politics.
+All based on the assumption that I’d “unfriended” them because they were not ‘’conservative’’ enough.
 Something I denied and continue to do so.

-Paul, to the Galatian Church, in his famous pericope on what it means to ‘live in freedom under the grace of Jesus Christ’ [ii], wrote:
+Paul, to the Galatian Church, in his famous pericope on what it means to live in freedom under the grace of Jesus Christ (Romans 6 [ii]), wrote:

 “If we live by the Spirit, let us also keep in step with the Spirit.
-Let us not become conceited, provoking one another, envying one another.” [iii]
+Let us not become conceited, provoking one another, envying one another.”
+Galatians 5 [iii]

 Adhering to this will sometimes include removing ourselves from the conversation for the sake of peace, and peace of mind.